a-bonus/odin-css-exercises/README.md

 - Each element is a key value pair, which means it has a property and a value, for example: color: red;
 - The property is the attribute of the element, for example: color, font-size, margin, padding, etc.
 - The value is the value of the property, for example: red, 16px, 8px, etc.
+- The property and value are separated by a colon, for example: color: red;